ABOUT PHILIPPINE MISSIONARY FELLOWSHIP

 The Mangyan tribes in Mindoro

+For years, missionaries volunteered for this pioneering ministry despite severe financial hardships.
+They went out with no promised support—only with much prayer, as PMF was still unknown to evangelical churches.
+It was not until 1956 that the mission was legally recognized by the SEC.
 Unlike missionaries under established agencies, PMF missionaries had no regular support and had to "live by faith"—literally raising their own funds.
 In 1956, each received only ₱3.00 per month; by 1968, this increased to ₱35.00.
 Even today, many workers receive monthly allowances far below the poverty line, yet the Lord’s work has continued to grow.

 -